react-bootstrap-table/react-bootstrap-table2/docs/row-selection.md

 # Row selection
 `react-bootstrap-table2` supports the row selection feature.
 By passing prop `selectRow` to enable row selection.
-When you enable this feature, `react-bootstrap-table2` will append a new selection column at first.
+When you enable this feature, `react-bootstrap-table2` will prepend a new selection column.

 ## Required
 * [mode (**required**)](#mode)